 U.S. Government's Burden to Prove Criminal Grounds of Removal

 The U.S. government has the burden of proving that a non-citizen is removable under I.N.A. § 237(a).
 That means it must establish by clear, convincing, and unequivocal evidence that the person has been convicted of the alleged crime.

 In most cases, that's not difficult for it to do, given that the conviction is a matter of public record.
 Nevertheless, this is a reminder that a skilled attorney may be able to argue that the government has not met its burden.

 Questions for Your Attorney

-- What if I plead "no contest" and am put on probation, with the hope the case will be dismissed after a while?
+- What if I plead "no contest" and am put on probation; can I hope the case will be dismissed after a while?

 - Would you review my record of conviction and tell me whether I face removal?

 - When will I know whether U.S. immigration authorities will place a hold on me and put me into removal proceedings when I'm due for release from prison?

 - What if my domestic violence conviction resulted from me defending myself in a fight?